Things to do in London in 3 days

 Parliament Square

-This popular square is surrounded by famous buildings such as Westminster Abbey, St Margaret's Church, the Supreme Court of the United Kingdom and the Palace of Westminster.
+This popular square is surrounded by famous buildings such as Westminster Abbey, St Margaret's Church, the UK Supreme Court and the Palace of Westminster.

 Westminster Abbey

-If you plan to visit Westminster Abbey, be sure to leave extra time to get in and see everything, as it's a very special place and takes time to explore.
-Of course, it's also a great idea to find out about Westminster Abbey prices and Westminster Abbey opening timesbefore you go.
+If you plan to visit Westminster Abbey, be sure to leave extra time to get in and see it all, as it is a very special place.

 Churchill War Rooms

-The Churchill Museum is a large room dedicated to the life of Winston Churchill.
-It provides information about his life from his early years until his death in 1965, with a focus on his long political career.
+• The Churchill Museum, which is a large room dedicated to the life of Winston Churchill, from his early years until his death in 1965, with a focus on his long political career.

 St. James's Park

-We now recommend walking through St. James' Park towards Buckingham Palace for some greenery.
-The park is one of London 's finest parks and is known for its famous resident pelicans.
-There is a café located within the park should you need a break for tea, coffee or a light lunch.
+There is a café located within the park if you need a break for tea, coffee or a light lunch.

 Buckingham Palace

-Buckingham Palace is the most famous palace in the United Kingdom and serves as the main London residence for the reigning sovereign of the United Kingdom.
+Buckingham Palace is the most famous palace in the UK, dating back to 1703 and is the main London residence of the ruler of the United Kingdom.

-If you wish to see the Changing of the Guard ceremony, you should skip the morning visit to Westminster Abbey or the Churchill War Rooms and arrive at Buckingham Palace before 11am - it's your choice!
+If you want to see the Changing of the Guard ceremony, please note that it takes place at 11am, so you'll need to skip the morning visit to Westminster Abbey or the Churchill War Rooms to get to Buckingham Palace in time.
+Your choice!

 Piccadilly Circus

-Now I recommend you head to Piccadilly Circus en route to Trafalgar Square.
-Piccadilly Circus has no clowns, but it is a famous circular road junction known for its neon and advertising signs.
+Now I recommend you head to Piccadilly Circus, a famous circular road junction known for its neon and advertising signs.

 Here you'll find the legendary Shaftesbury Memorial Fountain.